In his book, Mitch says that just about everything on film of Jimi is awful!

 1. OFFICIAL CONCERT FOOTAGE

-In orde of performance
+In order of performance

 LIVE AT MONTEREY ♥♥♥♥♥